greggersaurus/OpenSteamController/Firmware/README.md

 This is a running list of ways in which I think the [OpenSteamController](./OpenSteamController) Firmware could be improved:

+1. usb.c/console.c
+    1. Pasting into terminal makes it go crazy sometimes
+        1. Even short prints
+        1. Will cause terminal to keep printing out history buffers until next newline??
+    1. Cannot seem to past series of commands into terminal (related to above??)
+        1. Maybe just need longer delay between commands...?

 1. Faux Switch Controller
     1. Add startup jingle...?
         1. Mario theme??

+1. Step through all usages and make sure they are consistent
+    1. Are we using {arg_name} to distinguish arguments?

 1. Building
     1. Test Release build and move away from working with Debug